Welcome to today's edition of the Rush 24-7 podcast.

 Like his, in fact.

-Uh he has job lock, because he likes it.
+He has joblock because he likes it.

-But most of you probably don't like those full-time jobs, and now in the uh coming Obamacare economy, you won't be trapped in those full-time jobs.
+And now in the coming Obamacare economy, you won't be trapped in those full-time jobs.

-You'll be able to break free of the chains of career, uh, and you will be able to, you will be able to live a simpler life where you get to uh spend more time with your children, as Hillary Clinton uh with her plan yesterday to encourage the the too small to fail plan by which he hopes to encourage Hispanic uh parents to sing to their children.
+You will be able to break free of the chains of career and you will be able to live a simpler life where you get to spend more time with your children.

-They sing less to their children uh than uh non Hispanic parents, apparently, uh and uh non Hispanic parents are singing Incy Wincy Spider to their children, and now Hillary Clinton has launched a program to encourage Hispanic parents to sing La Cucaracha to their children.
+And now Hillary Clinton has launched a program to encourage Hispanic parents to sing La Cucaratcha to their children.

-Uh it's very important.
+It's very important.

 And you will have more time to sing to your child under Obamacare.

-You won't want to have to get up every morning, put on a tie, put on a clean shirt, pretend to that you're interested in being your executive vice president of human relations.
+You won't want to have to get up every morning, put on a tie, put on a clean shirt, pretend that you're interested in being your executive vice president of human relations.

 Now you can just stay home and sing to your kid all day.